 State Farm got an honorable mention in our nationwide insurance review.
-Like Geico, it earned an A++ financial rating from A.M.
+It earned an A++ financial rating from A.M.
 Best, and Consumer Reports rated its claims payment speed as “Excellent.”

-State Farm offers slightly fewer coverage options than Geico — you can’t get mechanical breakdown coverage, for example — but it does offer rideshare coverage as an add-on to your personal policy.
+State Farm offers all the basics — plus rideshare coverage as an add-on to your personal policy.
 If you’re one of the 14,000 Uber drivers in the Seattle area, you'll want to compare quotes from these two providers.

-State Farm also offers fewer discounts than Geico.
-We did like its Drive Safe & Save program, which tracks your driving through your OnStar communication service or mobile device.
+State Farm also offers a few select discounts.
+We like its Drive Safe & Save program, which tracks your driving through your OnStar communication service or mobile device.
 You get a discount just for signing up with the service, but you can get an even bigger discount if you drive safely.
 If you’re under 25 and you’ve had no at-fault accidents or violations in the past three years, you could also qualify for an additional discount if you complete State Farm’s Steer Clear program.

 An A+ is still pretty darn good, though — and that isn’t all Allstate has to offer.
 Like State Farm, Allstate’s insurance options include rideshare coverage for Uber and Lyft drivers.
 Allstate also offers an outstanding set of tools to help teen drivers (and their parents).
 The company’s Drivewise app lets parents and teens receive driving feedback, noting safety violations such as speeding.
 Allstate’s Cellcontrol service lets parents disable teens’ mobile devices while they drive, to prevent distracted driving.
 Allstate also offers discounts for teens who complete teenSMART driving programs.